 Choose nice and sweet apples rather than any sour ones.

-Can I freeze it? – yes, definitely, Freeze it ready to go into the oven and bake from frozen.
-A few minutes (4-5) longer
+Yes, definitely.
+Freeze it ready to go into the oven and bake from frozen.
+A few minutes (4-5) longer.

 Here are some more recipes you may like

 - apple and walnut pizza